-Why does God love us?
-Many believe he loves those who do good.
-This belief stems from the idea that one must first change, and then God will love him.
-Is his loved based on our ability to change?
-In this sermon, Martyn Lloyd-Jones explains that God’s love is not contingent on us changing, but just the opposite.
-Our change is based on God’s love.
-Christians are not those who are earning love from God, but rather Christians are described as those who already are loved by God.
-Listen as the Dr. explains that God loves us in the same way he loves the Son.
-This love is based purely on his grace.
-And it’s a love which has the power to change.
-Because of his love, we are called the beloved; we are called saints.
-Our motivation to change is no longer based upon our hope that God might accept us.
-Our motivation to change now comes from the call: “Be who you are.”
-If we are indeed the beloved of God, let us display that.
-If we are indeed saints, let us show that we are saints.
-We are who we are by grace.
-Distinct from the world, that we may glorify God.
+Why does God love people?
+Many believe He loves those who do good.
+This belief stems from the idea that one must first change and then God will love them.
+Is His loved based on human ability to change?
+In this sermon on Romans 1:6–7 titled “The Called of Jesus Christ,” Dr. Martyn Lloyd-Jones explains that God’s love is not contingent on the person changing, but just the opposite.
+That change is based on God’s love.
+Christians are not those who are earning love from God, but rather Christians are those who already are loved by God.
+Listen as Dr. Lloyd-Jones explains that God loves His people in the same way He loves His Son.
+This love is based purely on His grace and it’s a love that has the power to change.
+Because of His love, Christians are called the beloved; they are called saints.
+The motivation to change is no longer based upon human hope that God might accept them.
+The motivation to change now comes from the call: “Be who you are.”
+If Christians are indeed the beloved of God, let them display it.
+If they are indeed saints, let them show that they are saints.
+Christians are who they are by grace and distinct from the world, that they may glorify God.

 Romans 1:6-7, New American Standard Bible (NASB)